Deftones: Early years (1988–1993)

 When Stephen Carpenter was 15 years old, he was hit by a car while skateboarding.
-Confined to a wheelchair for several months, he began teaching himself to play guitar by playing along to songs by thrash metal bands such as Anthrax, Stormtroopers of Death, and Metallica.
+Using a wheelchair for several months, he began teaching himself to play guitar by playing along to songs by thrash metal bands such as Anthrax, Stormtroopers of Death, and Metallica.
 A long-circulated myth alleged that the driver paid Carpenter a cash settlement that allowed the band to purchase equipment, but Abe Cunningham commented in a 2007 interview that the story about the settlement was false.

 Carpenter, Moreno and Cunningham began playing together while attending C. K. McClatchy High School in Sacramento.

 Carpenter, Cunningham and Chino Moreno were childhood friends.
 All three went to C. K. McClatchy High School in Sacramento and remained friends through the city's skateboarding scene.
 Carpenter was a fan of heavy metal, and Moreno was interested in hardcore punk bands such as Bad Brains and post-punk and new wave bands such as Depeche Mode and the Cure.
 When Moreno found out that Carpenter played guitar, he set up a jam session with Cunningham, who played drums, and the three began playing regularly in Carpenter's garage around 1988.
 They recruited bassist Dominic Garcia some time after, and the band became a four-piece.
 When Cunningham left Deftones to join Phallucy, another band from Sacramento, Garcia switched to drums.
 Chi Cheng joined to play bass, and the band recorded a four-track demo soon afterwards.
 John Taylor replaced Garcia on drums in 1991, until Cunningham's return in 1993.
 Within two years, the band began playing club shows and later expanded their gigging territory to San Francisco and Los Angeles, where they played shows alongside bands such as Korn.
 While closing for another band in L.A., after the majority of the audience had left, the band impressed a Maverick Records representative.
 They were signed to the label after performing three of their songs for Freddy DeMann and Guy Oseary.

-Carpenter created the band's name by combining the hip hop slang term "def" with the suffix "-tones".
+Carpenter coined the band's name by combining the hip hop slang term "def" (e.g. Def Jam) with the suffix "-tones".
 The name is also a pun on the term "tone deaf."